vishnugureddy/Vehicle-Resale-Value-Prediction-Using-Machine-learning/README.md

 |Multi Linear Regression  | 0.7132389211953192  | 71.3%
 |Decision Tree Regressor  | 0.8011791920592324  | 80.1%
 |Random Forest Regressor  | 0.8681639422469312  | 86.8%

+CONCLUSION:
+The main aim of this project is to build an accurate machine learning model which predicts the price of a used vehicle based on its features.
+The model is built using regression models.
+Out of all the three regression models used, we can conclude that Random Forest Regressor gives greater accuracy